TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core-roles.md

 Create the HTML content that will be served by the webserver.

-* Create an web.html file in the "src" directory of the role, `files`:
+* Create an `web.html` file in the "src" directory of the role, the `files` folder.
+Add a simple string to the file, e.g.:

 ```bash
 #> echo 'simple vhost index' > ~/ansible-files/roles/apache_vhost/files/web.html